 The secondary order ID is an order identification whose value changes for each change that impacts the order's priority compared to other orders on the same side of the book.
 It is published on both private (Order Entry) and public (Market Data) feeds and is unique across all market segments.
-It is composed of two parts: the prefix, whose value is somehow related to marketSegmentID field, and the sequence that is incremental per market segment.
-For all orders (ordinary and implied), the value of the sequence part is not reset until it reaches the end of 64-bit signed integer range.
-The secondary order ID of implied orders has a larger prefix than that of ordinary orders, so we can guarantee that the secondary order ID of implied orders as a whole will always are larger than that of ordinary orders.
+It is a sequence that is incremental per market segment.
+For all orders (ordinary and implied), the value of the sequence is not reset until it reaches the end of 64-bit signed integer range.
+The secondary order ID of implied orders has a larger value than that of ordinary orders.